Colombia · Dossier

 2-3 hours to Colombian border region

-From the US: 5-8 hours with connections (direct flights available from Miami to Cartagena and Bogotá)
+From the US5-8 hours with connections (direct flights available from Miami to Cartagena and Bogotá)

-Visa Requirements
+Visa

 US citizens need a valid passport for stays up to 90 days.
 No visa required for tourism/wedding purposes.
 Passport must be valid for at least 6 months from entry date.

-Local Transport
+Local transport

 Private transfers, taxis, and ride-sharing apps available.
 Domestic flights connect major cities efficiently for multi-city celebrations.

-Legal Requirements
+Legal requirements

 Legal marriage in Colombia requires extensive documentation including apostilled birth certificates, single status certificates (Certificado de Soltería), and all documents translated to Spanish by certified translators.
 Foreign couples must obtain a marriage permit from the Colombian civil registry office, which can take 2-4 weeks to process.
 Additional requirements include valid passports, witnesses with Colombian identification, and completion of pre-matrimonial courses in some municipalities.
 The process involves multiple government office visits and can be complex for non-residents.
 Many couples choose symbolic ceremonies in Colombia while completing legal marriage paperwork in their home country for simplicity and to avoid bureaucratic delays that could impact wedding timelines.